-Serious Violence in Manchester
+Serious violence in Manchester

-Manchester's Community Safety Partnership recognises that in order to effectively embed a public health approach to serious violence we need to ensure we have a robust understanding of the presenting issues and driving factors at a local level.
+Manchester's Community Safety Partnership recognises that in order to effectively embed a public health approach to serious violence we need to ensure that we have a robust understanding of the presenting issues and driving factors at a local level.
 It is essential that we understand the picture of serious violence in Manchester in order to ensure that we can respond to trends and drivers efficiently and effectively.

-Outlined below is what we know about serious violence in Manchester so far, this is comprised from a variety of anonymised data sources including Greater Manchester Police, Youth Justice, Education and Accident and Emergency departments.
+Outlined below is what we know about serious violence in Manchester so far.
+The information comes from a variety of anonymised data sources, including Greater Manchester Police, Youth Justice, Education and A&E departments.